prasanthi198/Resume/Resume_test.md

 ### Intrusion Detection on Imbalanced Network Traffic
 *Jul 2022*

-- Built and tuned CNN/SVM models with oversampling; recall increased from 47% → 90%.
+- Applied DSSTE oversampling + CNN and SVM models to detect anomalies; improved recall for minority class from 47% to 90% using UNSW-NB15 corpus.
-- Created **test scripts and manually validated predictions** on critical attack vectors from the UNSW-NB15 dataset.

 ---